Introduction to Data Collection Methods - Types, Uses, and Steps

 Surveys

 Surveys are one of the most easiest and effective data collection methods.
 It can be used to collect both quantitative and qualitative data.
 It is a questionnaire form of data collection where a list of questions will be presented to the consumers.
-And they are required to answer either in short phrases or ticking the options available.
+They are required to answer either in short phrases or tick the options available.

 Focus groups